adamsteger/Adam-Steger-Portfolio/README.md

 # Adam-Steger-Portfolio
 This repository contains public individual and group projects I have contributed to in the past few years.
+Build instructions and more details on my specific contributions can be found in the READMEs inside of the directories.

 ### LifesABit (Java, Spring Boot, PostgreSQL)
 This directory contains the Gate Guard application on my resume.
 It is an electronic pass manager for gated communities, and it can be found [here](https://gate-guard.com/).
 In this project, I used Java, Spring Boot, and PostgreSQL for the backend of the application.